Near-global ocean simulation

 This example sets up and runs a near-global ocean simulation using the Oceananigans.jl and ClimaOcean.jl.
 The simulation covers latitudes from 75°S to 75°N with a horizontal resolution of 1/4 degree and 40 vertical levels.

-The simulation's results are visualized using the CairoMakie.jl package.
+The simulation's results are visualized with the CairoMakie.jl package.

 Initial setup with package imports